QubesOS/qubes-core-admin-client/doc/manpages/qvm-firewall.rst

  - zero or more matches

 Selected action is applied to packets when all specified matches match, further rules are not evaluated.
-If none of the rules match, the default action (``policy``) is applied.
+If none of the rules match, the default firewall policy is ``drop``.

 Supported matches:
  - ``dsthost`` - destination host or network.
 Can be either IP address in CIDR